ghedo/grooved/docs/groovectl.1.md

 `seek SECONDS`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-Seek by the given amount of seconds, relative to the current position.
+Seek by the given amount of seconds relative to the current position.
 A negative value seeks backwards.

 `status`